StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-reports/about-case-reports.md

 A case report is available for each individual [case](../about-cases.md) and displays key data from the case.

-This topic provides an overview of case reports and their usage in TheHive.

 {% include-markdown "includes/other-reports-cases-from-case-reports.md" %}

 ## Templates